dfinity/candid/tools/didc/config.md

 As you can see, Candid's textual representation is not optimized for writing.
 What we really want to write is simply `left.tree = { depth = Some 1 }` or `left.tree.depth = Some 1` in Dhall.
+Not that this is not a fundamental obstacle, we can easily add shorthand for nested record and record merging semantics in Candid syntax.